generalroboticslab/TimeAwarePolicy/README.md

 ```

 ## License
 This repository is released under the CC BY-NC-ND 4.0 License.
 Duke University has filed patent rights for the technology associated with this article.
-For further license rights, including using the patent rights for commercial purposes, please contact Duke's Office for Translation and Commercialization ([otcquestions@duke.edu](mailto:otcquestions@duke.edu)) and reference OTC TBD.
+For further license rights, including using the patent rights for commercial purposes, please contact Duke's Office for Translation and Commercialization ([otcquestions@duke.edu](mailto:otcquestions@duke.edu)) and reference OTC DU9041PROV.
 See [LICENSE](LICENSE-CC-BY-NC-ND-4.0.md) for additional details.

 ## Acknowledgement